 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

 Let me know if you try to make these gluten free almond and pine nut cookies for Christmas.
-These pignoli cookies are the BEST Italian Christmas cookies and always a family favourite.
+This authentic Italian pignoli cookie recipe makes the BEST Christmas cookies and always a family favourite.
 Perfect for Christmas holiday cookie exchanges or cookie boxes.
+Gluten free pignoli cookies are a recipe that I make every holiday season.